Get the right Mitre Saw for your needs by working through the Toolstop Mitre Saw Buying Guide. Then shop the great range of Mitre Saws at Toolstop.

 Which Mitre Saw to Buy

-Mitre saws are known for precision and accuracy.
-When it comes to cutting through long pieces of wood and other materials (for this guide we will refer to wood).
-Looking a bit like a circular saw on a swivelling base (or table).
-There are many features and styles to become familiar with.
-Let's run through the need-to-knows.
+Mitre saws are known for precision and accuracy - two essentials when it comes to cutting through long pieces of wood and other materials (for this guide we will refer to wood).
+There are many features and styles to become familiar with, let's run through the need-to-knows.

 What is a Compound Mitre Saw?